durcevicjuraj/mittpp-project/README.md

    1.5.
 Now, try running the chromedriver again

+2. File Download test fail

+   2.1.
+Go to the site where the file is being downloaded from 2.2.
+Check if the file is still there
+   2.3.
+If not, choose another file
+   2.4.
+Change all the "img.png" appearances to the "newfile.extension" in the FileDownloadPage and FileDownloadTest

 ## Contact

 If you have any questions feel free to reach out to me.